 The Scottsdale team’s initial goal was to raise $7,500 to donate to the Healthmobile.
 But they met their goal within the first month of the campaign, so they increased their goal to $10,000.

-Maggie Provencher, Corporate Trainer, says participating in the company’s charitable giving initiatives is the thing she likes most about working at HFG.
+Maggie Provencher, Corporate Trainer, says participating in the company’s charitable giving initiatives is the thing she likes most about working at Homeowners.
 “It makes me feel so good that the people I work with are as passionate about these kinds of things as I am.”

 “I think it’s important to give back because we have the means to give back, and there are so many people who don’t.
-It makes me proud to say that I work at HFG, and these are the things that we do every year, not just occasionally,” Maggie adds.
+It makes me proud to say that I work at Homeowners, and these are the things that we do every year, not just occasionally,” Maggie adds.

 The Lazarus Project